Analyze web presence

 For example: https://api.middesk.com/businesses/{id}/website?include=indicator_details

-Here is an example of the expanded quality rating indicator with new source key:
+Here is an example of the expanded quality rating indicator with the source key: